F1 marks 30th anniversary of Ayrton Senna's death at Imola | TSN

 Red Bull is still the team to beat, though, even though Sainz won the Australian Grand Prix for Ferrari in March when Verstappen's brakes failed.

-Ferrari has been inconsistent this year, doing well at some tracks like Miami and poorly at others like China.
+Ferrari has been inconsistent, doing well at some tracks like Miami and poorly at others like China.

-“I think we’re going to be very track dependent and hopefully Imola is one of those good tracks for us.
-And we can put on a good show in front of the crowd,” Sainz said Thursday.
+“We’re going to be very track dependent and hopefully Imola is one of those good tracks for us.
+And we can put on a good show in front of the crowd,” Sainz said on Thursday.

 What could shake things up next year is if Hamilton, who's replacing Sainz at Ferrari next year, gets his wish of Red Bull car designer Adrian Newey joining him in Italy.